zserge/zserge.github.io/input/jsmn.md

 * `JSMN_ERROR_PART` - JSON string is too short, expecting more JSON data

-If you get `JSON_ERROR_NOMEM`, you should re-allocate more tokens and call `jsmn_parse` once more.
-If you read json data from the stream, you can periodically call `jsmn_parse` and check if return value is `JSON_ERROR_PART`.
-You will be receiving this error until you reach the end of JSON data.
+If you get `JSON_ERROR_NOMEM`, you should re-allocate more tokens and call `jsmn_parse` once again.
+If you read JSON data from the stream, you can periodically call `jsmn_parse` and check if return value is not `JSON_ERROR_PART` - this will indicate the end of the JSON data.

-jsmn stored only offsets inside parser structure, not pointers.
+jsmn stores the offsets inside parser structure, not pointers.
 It means you can use realloc() to get more tokens, or reallocated your `js` string when more data arrives.

 Non-strict mode
 ---------------

-By default jsmn is build in a non-strict mode.
+By default jsmn is working in a non-strict mode.
 It allows you to use it for other useful formats that JSON.
 In non-struct mode jsmn accepts:

 * non-quoted primitive values other than true/false/null/numbers
 * only primitive values without a root object

-It means the following strings will be parsed, too:
+It means the following text will be valid for jsmn:

 	server: example.com
 	post: 80
 	message: "hello world"

 Looks like a config file, right?
+And this is how you can use jsmn to parse JavaScript code:

 	{
 		server: "example.com",